 Amsterdam is the capital of the Netherlands, in North-West Europe close to Germany, Belgium, and the North Sea.
 This Venice of the North is famous for its iconic canals, more bicycles than residents, Red Light District, Houseboats, flowers, and many more.
 Let’s get into the detail of how many days should you spend and what are things to do in this Bicycle Capital of the World.

 How long to stay in Amsterdam depends on how thoroughly you want to take in everything the city has to offer.
 Personally, I find that Amsterdam is the ideal destination for a long weekend.
-Three days in Amsterdam is enough to take in all the major sights and really get a feel for the city.
+Three to Fourd days in Amsterdam is enough to take in all the major sights and really get a feel for the city.

 Is three days in Amsterdam enough to exhaust everything the city has to offer though?
 Not at all.
 There are plenty of things to see and do to fill longer stays and return visits.
 Spreading your vacation over more days also gives you a chance to relax and take in the uniquely laidback atmosphere.